gregstewart/blog/source/_posts/2015-04-14-picking-a-new-language-to-learn.markdown

 In terms of build automation tools you have [Leiningen](http://leiningen.org/) and [Clojar](https://clojars.org/) looks like a good source of libraries.

 The testing story is also a good one, it comes with it's [own test framework](http://clojure.github.io/clojure/clojure.test-api.html), but also has many other options, such as [speclj](http://speclj.com/) and [Midje](https://github.com/marick/Midje).
 All in all it looks like Clojure ticks all of the boxes, thanks to it's wide adoption and maturity.
 The only downside, which is also one of it's advantages, is that it runs on the JVM and hence allows you to leverage the rich Java eco system.
-And there are a lot braces to digest.
+Oh my there are a lot braces to digest as well `:)`.

 ### Go
 [Codeship](https://codeship.com/) provides outamated builds.
 Go ships with a test framework as well as benchmarking tools, so that covers the automated testing angle.
 There are other solutions as well such as [GoConvey](http://goconvey.co/) or [GinkGo](http://onsi.github.io/ginkgo/).